Lynk4/PicoCTF/Reverse_Engineering/packer/README.md

 ---

-The provided binary id upx packed........
+The provided binary is upx packed........

 We need to unpack it using upx